Image from Neeta Lulla

-As Neeta Lulla sits on her career spanning four decades, I decide to speak to her about her journey.
-Mid interview, she pauses to apologise and tell me that her grandchildren had just arrived from school and there might be some commotion around the house.
-Then, later on during our call, when her grandchildren call out to her, she politely excuses herself from speaking as she welcomes them into her arms.
-There is an undoubted kindness and warmth to her that is difficult to miss.
+As Neeta Lulla sits on her career spanning four decades, I decided to get on a call with her to speak to her about her journey.
+Mid interview, she politely excuses herself from speaking as she welcomes her grandchildren into her arms.
+There is an undoubted kindness and warmth to her that is hard to miss.

 Beyond this, she speaks to me about what her journey has been and how she plans to take on the future.
 She touches upon her insights about the ever-evolving Indian garment business and offers some much-needed advice for young aspiring designers, looking to make it in a competitive market.